iancero/checkthat/README.md

 #> !
 At least one data check failed.
 ```

-Additionally, the `check_that()` functions is designed to work with both
+Additionally, the `check_that()` function is designed to work with both
 base R’s existing logical functions (e.g., `all()`, `any()`), as well
-it’s own set of “fuzzier” helper functions.
-Theses helper functions are
+it’s own set of more flexible helper functions.
+Theses helper functions
-designed to be both readable and to mirror in code what you already do
+are designed to be both readable and to mirror in code what you already
-manually by eye-balling a dataset.
+do manually by eye-balling a dataset.

 ``` r
 mtcars |>